Diarrhea in dogs: causes, symptoms and treatment options

 1. Adsorption of toxins and pollutants

-2. Regulation of pH in the intestine
+2. Regulation of pH value in the intestine

 3. Strengthening the intestinal barrier